osbuild/cockpit-composer/README.md

     $ git clone https://github.com/osbuild/cockpit-composer.git
     $ cd cockpit-composer/

+## Install on MacOS (using a VM)

+Running cockpit-composer on MacOS requires running a Fedora/CentOS/RHEL VM.

+This installation focuses on a visual install.
+There are many tools to create a VM on Mac but the following steps are focused on the open source VM host [UTM](https://github.com/utmapp/UTM).
+Other VM tools should work similarly.

+1. Create/download an installer `.iso`.
+Using hosted [Image Builder](https://console.redhat.com/insights/image-builder) is a great way to create this installer with cockpit-composer and dependencies already installed.

+2. Select `Create a New Virtual Machine`.

+3. Assuming the installer is for ARM/AArch64 `Virtualize` is the best selection.
+But UTM can also `Emulate` x86_64.
+Select whichever is best for your system.

+4. Select your installer as the `Boot ISO Image`.

+5. Edit the VM settings but the defaults should be fine.

+6. Make sure the VM's network is set to bridged so that you can access it from your host machine.

+7. Click through installer steps.

+8. If your image was not preinstalled with cockpit-composer follow the instructions in the **Install from official repositories** section.

+9. Inside the running VM get the IP address.
+The command `ip a` will show the network settings and will include the IP to access the VM.

+10. In a browser, on the host machine, navigate to port 9090 on the VM's IP address. i.e. `https://192.168.178.00:9090/`

+11. Login and access Image Builder in Cockpit.

 ## Development instructions

 It's easy to set up your local machine to develop on Cockpit Composer.